 - More than $10.00 in fines and replacement fees (alumni and guests only)

-To establish in-person borrowing privileges at either University of Pennsylvania Libraries or any participating PALCI On-Site Borrowing Libraries, you must first obtain a Reciprocal Borrowing Letter from the circulation desk at any Drexel University Libraries location.
+To establish in-person borrowing privileges at either University of Pennsylvania Libraries (Drexel Graduate Students and Faculty members only) or any participating PALCI On-Site Borrowing Libraries (see list of participating libraries), you must first obtain a Reciprocal Borrowing Letter from the service desk at the W. W. Hagerty Library.
 This letter should be presented, along with your current university ID card, to circulation desk staff at the library from which you would like to borrow materials.